livingdocsIO/documentation/content/guides/editor/author-management/index.md

   handle: 'authors',
   type: 'li-document-references',
   config: {
-    referenceType: 'documents',
     documentType: 'data-record',
     contentType: 'author',
     prefillAuthor: true
   },
   ui: {
-    component: 'liMetaReferenceForm',
-    label: 'authors',
+    label: 'Authors',
+    config: {
       displayFilters: []
     }
   }
+}
 ```

-The selected metadata property must be of type `reference` or `reference-list` depending on whether there is only one author or if there can be multiple ones.
+The selected metadata property must be of type `li-document-reference` or `li-document-references`, depending on whether there is only one author or if there can be multiple authors.

 ### Prefilling configuration